fashomixer/gatsby-benz2-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
 title: Xodiak Apparel
 image: /img/home-jumbotron.jpg
 heading: Great apparel with a conscience
 subheading: Support sustainable farming while enjoying a cup
 mainpitch:
-  title: Why Kaldi
+  title: Why Xodiak
-  description: >
+  description: |
     Xodiac is the ultimate spot for favorite astral streetwear.
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their